exograph/exograph/docs/docs/postgres/customizing-types.md

 # Customizing Schema

 Exograph infers the mapping of a type to a table, which is often good enough.
-But if you need to customize the mapping, Exograph provides a few annotations.
+However, if you need to customize the mapping, Exograph provides a few annotations.
 This section will examine the default Exograph mapping and how to customize it.

 ## Type-level customization